nasirus/synthgen/ARCHITECTURE.md

 - Logs and monitoring information
 - Configuration data

+### 7. Temporary File Storage - MinIO
+The S3-compatible object storage layer for temporary file handling:
+- Temporarily stores uploaded batch files from clients
+- Provides intermediate storage during processing workflows
+- Enables efficient file reading/writing for workers
+- Manages temporary files until processing is complete
+- Not intended for long-term data persistence

 ## Data Flow

-1. A client sends an HTTP request to the FastAPI endpoint
+1. A client sends an HTTP request with file data to the FastAPI endpoint
+2. FastAPI temporarily stores the uploaded files in MinIO
-2. FastAPI processes the request and publishes a message to RabbitMQ
+3. FastAPI publishes a message to RabbitMQ with file metadata
-3. The Python Worker consumes the message and sends a request to the LLM
+4. The Python Worker consumes the message from RabbitMQ
-4. The LLM generates synthetic data and returns it to the Worker
+5. The Worker reads the file from MinIO temporary storage and processes it
+6. After processing the file, the Worker publishes new messages back to RabbitMQ with the extracted data
-5. The Worker stores the results in Elasticsearch
+7. The Worker stores the processed data in Elasticsearch for permanent storage
-6. In parallel, the Rust Consumer can process other types of messages from RabbitMQ
+8. In parallel, the Rust Consumer processes messages from RabbitMQ, including those published by the Worker
-7. The Rust Consumer also stores its processed data in Elasticsearch
+9. The Rust Consumer generates synthetic data via the LLM and stores results directly in Elasticsearch
+10. Once processing is complete, temporary files in MinIO may be cleaned up
-8. Clients can query FastAPI to retrieve the generated data from Elasticsearch
+11. Clients can query FastAPI to retrieve the permanently stored data from Elasticsearch

-This architecture provides a scalable, fault-tolerant approach to synthetic data generation using LLMs.
+This architecture provides a scalable, fault-tolerant approach to synthetic data generation using LLMs with efficient temporary file handling.